bimalc/trace-hotswap-agent/README.md

 ## Let's trace it

-If you would like to change the log level to DEBUG and then back to INFO, then edit the configuration file actions.txt as following

-log4jlevel net.test.App debug
+If you would like to change the log level to DEBUG and then back to INFO, then edit the configuration file actions.txt as following: log4jlevel net.test.App debug

-And then run load agent using the pid of the process as following:
+And then run load agent using the pid of the process as following by providing the path of actions.txt:

-$java -cp agent-loader/target/java-trace-1.0.0-SNAPSHOT.jar:tools.jar net.test.AgentLoader trace-agent/target/trace-agent-1.0-SNAPSHOT.jar <PID>
+$java -cp agent-loader/target/java-trace-1.0.0-SNAPSHOT.jar:tools.jar net.test.AgentLoader trace-agent/target/trace-agent-1.0-SNAPSHOT.jar=actionsFile=<path>/actions.txt  <PID>

 And you will see the message change on the previous terminal